stroparo/ds/README.md

 ### Manual

-When there is a restriction such as no Internet access for the host you might want to install DS manually.
+You might want to install DS manually when there is a network restriction such as no Internet access for the host etc.

 Execute: